 Over the past year, black activists have disrupted Clinton's campaign events multiple times with protests citing the 1994 crime bill and Clinton's role in selling it to the American people.
 The effect has been clear.
 Fueled by popular backlash against a string of police shootings of black people, the Democratic Party has been forced to take young people of color's concerns more seriously than ever before.

-The Democratic National Convention was the party's chance to prove to the nation it was more than just a fair-weather ally.
-Their plan was simple: If the Republican National Convention was the most flagrant display of racism and white ethno-nationalism to hit mainstream American politics in a generation, the DNC — fueled by a groundswell of bourgeoning liberalism within the party's rank and file — would be its opposite.
+But the Democratic National Convention was the party's chance to prove to the nation it was more than just a fair-weather ally.
+Their plan was simple: If the Republican National Convention was the most flagrant display of racism and white ethno-nationalism to hit mainstream American politics in a generation, the DNC — fueled by a groundswell of bourgeoning progressivism within the party's rank and file — would be its opposite.

 "I'm not a superpredator, Hillary Clinton.
 Can you apologize to black people for mass incarceration?" — Ashley Williams, addressing Hillary Clinton at a fundraiser in Charleston, South Carolina, in February 2016